AIRBNB $51 CAD voucher inside…

 However, I love love the fresh tomatoes, peppers, garlic, huge ginger.
 I will definitely not miss the ones we used to buy in Nigeria!

 TRAVELLING WITH MY STASH

 My spirit rolled its eyes at the certificate.
 “Like this would hold any water in the eyes of the Canadian Border Patrol!”, my spirit huffed from within me.
-I had binge-watched (on the advise of my dearest KA) Border Patrol episodes for the last 2 weeks before we traveled.
+I had binge-watched (on the advice of my dearest KA) Border Patrol episodes for the last 2 weeks before we travelled.
 I watched with horror as dogs sniffed out bags from the carousel containing food.
 “Ahan!”, I thought.
-“Please I don’t want any dog touching my food oh!”
+“Please, I don’t want any dog touching my food oh!”
 Lol!

 OVERSABI PAYS AFTER ALL

 We filled our landing card well and made sure to tick the section asking if we were carrying food.
 At the first immigration point, we were asked if we were carrying food.
 We said answered in the affirmative, and I gave them the list.
 During our landing interview, we were asked again if we had food and we answered the same way again.